jvolkening/gloc/README.md

     * Gtk2

+    * IO::Socket::SSL

     * HTML::Entities

     * HTTP::Tiny

+    * Net::SSLeay

     * XML::Simple

 These are available from the package manager of most distributions.
-For example, on Debian they can be installed with
+For example, on Debian they can be installed with (on a single line):

     apt-get install libfile-homedir-perl libgtk2-perl libhtml-parser-perl
-    libhttp-tiny-perl libxml-simple-perl
+    libhttp-tiny-perl libxml-simple-perl libio-socket-ssl-perl
+    libnet-ssleay-perl

 There is also now a Makefile.PL included with the distribution for those who prefer.
-All it does is to the dependencies and copy the executable to an appropriate directory (wherever your copy if Perl is configured to install binaries from MakeMaker scripts).
+All it does is to check the dependencies and copy the executable and manpage to an appropriate directory (wherever your copy if Perl is configured to install binaries from MakeMaker scripts).
 Install by:

     perl Makefile.PL
     make